davicustodio/Leaflet.StyledLayerControl/README.md

 ```javascript
 	control.removeLayer( corn_sp );
 ```
+Note that removeLayer Method ignore the removable property of layers

 - To remove a group, specify the name of the group in the removeGroup method.
 By doing so all layers belonging to the group will also be excluded